po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/05-Day/05-Day-LessonPlan.md

   * 🔑  This environment variable was obtained from the [MongoDB Atlas Databases](https://cloud.mongodb.com/) dashboard after clicking the "connect" button next to your free cluster.
 It gave us an option to connect to our application and a snippet of code that we used as our `MONGODB_URI` environment variable.

-  * 🔑 For more detailed steps on this process, refer to [The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas).
+  * 🔑 For more detailed steps on this process, refer to the [Deploy with Heroku and MongoDB Atlas post on the Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas).

   * Finally, once our Heroku app has been created and our environment variable has been added, we can deploy our application to Heroku.